zeroc0d3/terraform-aws-eks-blueprints/docs/extensibility.md

 ├── CONTRIBUTING.md
 ├── LICENSE
 ├── README.md
-├── blueprints
+├── examples
+│   └── complete
 │       ├── README.md
-│   ├── addons
-│   │   ├── README.md
-│   │   ├── addons.tfbackend
-│   │   ├── backend.tf
-│   │   ├── data.tf
-│   │   ├── main.tf
-│   │   ├── providers.tf
-│   │   └── variables.tf
-│   ├── eks
-│   │   ├── README.md
-│   │   ├── backend.tf
-│   │   ├── data.tf
-│   │   ├── eks.tfbackend
-│   │   ├── main.tf
-│   │   ├── outputs.tf
-│   │   ├── providers.tf
-│   │   └── variables.tf
-│   ├── vars
-│   │   └── config.tfvars
-│   └── vpc
-│       ├── README.md
-│       ├── backend.tf
-│       ├── data.tf
-│       ├── locals.tf
 │       ├── main.tf
 │       ├── outputs.tf
-│       ├── providers.tf
-│       ├── variables.tf
+│       ├── versions.tf
-│       └── vpc.tfbackend
+│       └── variables.tf
-├── locals.tf
 ├── main.tf
 ├── outputs.tf
 ├── values.yaml
+├── versions.tf
 └── variables.tf
 ```

 In the above code tree,

 - The root directory contains your add-on code.
-- The blueprints code contains the code that demonstrates how customers can use your add-on with the EKS Blueprints framework.
-Here, we highly recommend that you show the true value add of your add-on through the pattern.
-Customers will benefit the most where the example shows how they can integrate their workload with your add-on.
+- The example directory contains the code that demonstrates how users can integrate and provision your add-on with the EKS Blueprints framework.
+Users will benefit the most where the example shows how they can integrate their workload with your add-on.

 If your add-on can be deployed via helm chart, we recommend the use of the [helm-addon](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/modules/kubernetes-addons/helm-addon) as shown below.